2018 Florida gubernatorial election: Counties that flipped from Democratic to Republican

+By congressional district

+DeSantis won 14 of 27 congressional districts.

+Analysis

 The close margin mandated a machine recount, which had a deadline of November 15, 2018.
 If the margin was below 0.25% after machine recount, Ken Detzner, the Secretary of State of Florida, would commission a manual recount of over-votes and under-votes.
-However, after the recount was complete, DeSantis' margin was 0.40%; therefore he was certified the winner.
+However, after the recount was complete, DeSantis' margin was 0.40%; therefore, he was certified the winner.
 Gillum conceded on November 17.

-In November 2022, Donald Trump stated that he had sent FBI agents to Florida to stop the 2018 election from being "stolen" from DeSantis, a claim that was met with skepticism.